udezueoluomachi/nosql-json-db/README.md

 <br>

-* The fourth / last arguement of the **selectFrom()** methodis a callback function whose parameter represents the result of the selection
+* The fourth / last arguement of the **selectFrom()** method is a callback function whose parameter represents the result of the selection

 <br>